syncfusion-content/maui-docs/MAUI/Cartesian-Charts/localization.md

    1. Right-click on the `Resources` folder, select `Add` and then `NewItem.`

-   2. In Add New Item wizard, select the Resource File option and name the filename as `SfCartesianChart.<culture name>.resx.` For example, give the name as `SfCartesianChart.fr-FR.resx` for French culture.
+   2. In Add New Item, select the Resource File option and name the filename as `SfCartesianChart.<culture name>.resx.` For example, give the name as `SfCartesianChart.fr-FR.resx` for French culture.

    3. The culture name indicates the name of the language and country.